What is an Apostille?

 It depends on the level of certification required.
 If the country to which you want to send documents is part of the Hague Convention, documents completed with an apostille at the state level may be submitted directly to the member nation without further action.
 Otherwise, you may wish to request an apostille from the U.S. Department of State in addition to the state certified documents.
 The fees for an apostille are as follows:

-Processing time for each agency (may take up to 30 days total) varies, so please plan accordingly.
+Processing time for each agency varies, so please plan accordingly.
 For further information regarding fees and shipping, please see our Apostille Document Authentication form.

 Complete and follow the instructions on our Apostille Document Authentication form.
-Then submit the form by mail, in person or by fax.
-Email attachments are not accepted.
+We will contact you to confirm your information, provide the costs, and accept payment to complete the process.
+We will work on your behalf, with the appropriate agencies and return the documents to you or forward them as you wish.
+Please submit the form by mail, in person or by fax.
+Email attachments of the authentication request form are not accepted.